ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 tags: [data analytics,sql]     # TAG names should always be lowercase
 ---

 Welcome, data enthusiasts.
-In my third project with the DAA bootcamp, I explored the complex landscape of **International Development Association (IDA) World Bank data** with **SQL**.
-The IDA, a critical arm of the World Bank Group, works tirelessly to combat poverty in the world's most vulnerable regions, allocating substantial funds for an array of projects each year.
+In my third project with the DAA bootcamp, I explored the complex landscape of **International Development Association (IDA)** World Bank data with **SQL**.
+The IDA, a critical arm of the **World Bank Group**, works tirelessly to combat poverty in the world's most vulnerable regions, allocating substantial funds for an array of projects each year.

 Here are my **two key questions**:

-* Over the **past decade**, which country has emerged as the **top beneficiary per capita** from the IDA's funds?
+1. Over the **past decade**, which country has emerged as the **top beneficiary per capita** from the IDA's funds?
-* Once we've identified this country, **how have these funds been allocated** within its boundaries?
+2. Which country has recieved the most IDA overall in the past 10 years. **How have these funds been allocated** within its boundaries?

 By applying **SQL** to this data-rich context, I shed light on both these questions.
 So, let's embark on this journey, using SQL as our compass to navigate the vast ocean of global development funding data.